Operation Banquet (Padang)

-Operation Banquet was a British naval operation in the Second World War, commanded by Rear Admiral Clement Moody.
+Operation Banquet was a British operation of the Royal Navy in the Second World War, commanded by Rear Admiral Clement Moody.
 The objective was to bomb Japanese positions in and around Padang, on the south-western coast of Sumatra, in Indonesia, on 24 August 1944.
-The primary targets of the attack, Padang airfield, the Indaroeng cement works, and the harbor facilities and shipping at Emmahaven were hit.
+The targets of the attack, Padang airfield, the Indaroeng cement works, and the harbor facilities and shipping at Emmahaven were also hit.